What is Phishing?

 Email Phishing

-Email Phishing is the most common way for scammers to trick you.
+Email phishing is the most common way for scammers to trick you.
 These fraudulent people send numerous emails telling you your account is in trouble and you must immediately click a link.

 There are different types of phishing emails.
 However, they usually contain writing errors, making these tactics easy to spot.